nuffertaylor/resume-hugo/content/posts/how_to_find_goodreads_user_id.md

 {{<figure src="https://i.imgur.com/bE1GJiN.jpg" class="center">}}

 The bookshelf website is generally smart enough to parse out your Goodreads ID if you just paste your profile URL in, but it's guaranteed to work if you paste in your numeric ID.

+Fun fact, the first Goodreads user, found at [https://www.goodreads.com/user/show/1], is Otis Chandler, the creator of Goodreads.
+Makes sense.